Articles & Guides

 4. Offer random acts of kindness

-Instead of asking your parent how you can help out (Massie says broad questions like this can leave patients flustered), put specific favors and offers to help on the table.
+Instead of asking your parent with cancer how you can help out (Massie says broad questions like this can leave patients flustered), put specific favors and offers to help on the table.

 “Say your cleaning service is coming over on Thursday,” Massie says.
 “Propose to your parent that you bring them by to help around the house however your parent sees fit.”